N1GHT-F4LL/gzctf-notification/README.md

      - **Embed Links** (For rich message formatting)
      - **Use External Emojis** (For better message formatting)
    - Use the generated URL to invite the bot to your server
-   - **Important**: Make sure the bot has access to the specific channel where you want notifications sent
+   - **If you want the bot to auto-create channels for notifications and events, grant it the `Manage Channels` permission.**
+   - The bot will auto-create (or use) two channels: one for notifications and one for events (default names: `notification`, `event`).
+   - You can customize these names via environment variables (see below).

 5. **Configure Environment**
    ```bash